Snagov

-Snagov (population: 7,272) is a commune, located 40 km north of Bucharest, in Ilfov County, Muntenia, Romania.
-According to the 2011 census, 92% of the population is ethnic Romanian.
+Snagov is a commune, located 40 km north of Bucharest, in Ilfov County, Muntenia, Romania.
 The commune is composed of five villages: Ciofliceni, Ghermănești, Snagov, Tâncăbești, and Vlădiceasca.
 Snagov is a tourist and spa resort, but the necessary infrastructure has regressed after 1989.
+At the 2021 census, the commune had a population of 8,331.

 Name

-The name "Snagov" is probably of Slavic origin, either from the word sneg (meaning "snow") or snaga (meaning "strength").
+The name "Snagov" is of Slavic origin, from the word sneg (meaning "snow").
+The area of today's commune along with surrounding lands has had this name since at least 1408.